d2l-ai/d2l-en/chapter_multilayer-perceptrons/mlp.md

 ## Exercises

-1. Show that adding layers to a *linear* deep network, i.e. a network without nonlinearity $\sigma$ can never increase the expressive power of the network.
+1. Show that adding layers to a *linear* deep network, i.e., a network without nonlinearity $\sigma$ can never increase the expressive power of the network.
    Give an example where it actively reduces it.
 1. Compute the derivative of the pReLU activation function.